260 Waymouth St, Adelaide, South AustraliaSA 5000

 Nope.
 Sorry.

-A red Garbaruk top cap fitted to a titanium gravel bike
+A gold Garbaruk top cap fitted to a carbon gravel Gothic Cycles bike

-Nothing stopping you putting a Garbaruk top cap on a Campy bike, though.
+A Garbaruk top cap will fit a Campy bike, though!

 So what makes Garbaruk components so good?

-There are three main reasons we rate Garbaruk components so highly.
+Here are the three main reasons we rate Garbaruk components so highly.

-Garbaruk can dramatically extend your gear range by converting your low-volume rear derailleur into one that’s capable of taking on enormous cassettes.
-Whether you’re struggling up the hills or spinning out on the downhill runs, a Garbaruk rear derailleur cage will give your drivetrain the capacity to fit a cassette that addresses your problems.
+Garbaruk can convert your low-volume rear derailleur into one that can take on enormous cassettes.
+Whether you’re struggling up the hills or spinning out on the downhill runs, a Garbaruk rear derailleur cage will give you the option to fit a cassette that fixes your problems.

-Between the cage giving you a proper range of gears for all gradients and the multitude of chainring options, you’ll be able to pick and mix components to create the perfect, custom-made package for your bike.
+With the cage giving you a proper range of gears for all gradients plus Garbaruk’s huge range of chainrings, you’ll be able to pick and mix components to create the perfect, custom-made drivetrain for your bike.

 2. Garbaruk components are lightweight